Treaty of Aranjuez (1779): Provisions

 Spain agreed to support French demands for a range of commercial concessions attempting to roll back British gains made at Utrecht in 1713.
 Many of the terms were kept secret, including granting France exclusive control over the Newfoundland fishing grounds, a provision unacceptable to the Americans.
-In return, France would assist in recovering Gibraltar, Menorca and Florida, but Spain would only attack British possessions outside the United States and did not recognise US independence until the Peace of Paris in 1783.
+In return, France would assist in recovering Gibraltar, Menorca and Florida.

+Spain would only agree to attack British possessions beyond the United States and would only tacitly recognise US independence in 1783 during the Peace of Paris.
 One reason for their reluctance to intervene directly was that Charles III and Floridablanca were concerned by the potential impact of the American Revolution on Spain's own colonies, which they considered essential for modernising and expanding the Spanish economy.
 In addition, there had been constant disputes over encroachment by American colonists into New Spain before the war; once the United States replaced Britain, future conflict was inevitable.

 Another less well-known impact of the Treaty was a deep and abiding Congressional mistrust of "foreign entanglements" which arguably remains current.
 France agreed in a secret clause to continue the war until Spain recovered Gibraltar, while the 1778 Franco-American Treaty committed the signatories not to make a separate peace.
 The combination effectively tied US independence to Spain's recovery of Gibraltar, without the knowledge of the Continental Congress.

 Aftermath

+Spain formally declared war on Britain on 21 June, thus beginning the Anglo-Spanish War (1779–1783).
 In February 1782, Menorca fell to a combined French and Spanish fleet and with the capture of the Floridas, these constituted significant successes for Spain.
 However, the largest effort was devoted to the Great Siege of Gibraltar which after three years had made little progress despite enormous expenditures of both money and men.
 The imposition of heavy taxes and 'voluntary' donations to pay for the war caused unrest in much of the Spanish Empire, including the 1781 Revolt of the Comuneros in New Granada.
 In the end, the Spanish siege of Gibraltar absorbed British resources that might otherwise have been used in America but left them with little to show for their investment.

 When Yorktown surrendered in October 1781, Britain accepted defeat in North America, but inflicted heavy casualties on the French fleet at the Battle of the Saintes in April 1782.
 This had a significant impact on France's ability and desire to continue the war and they began negotiations with Britain on a peace settlement.
 Spain insisted on continuing the war until Gibraltar fell, as stipulated by the Treaty but withdrew that requirement after the disastrous repulse of a combined French and Spanish assault in September 1782.